High Risk and Court IDVA Service for Oxfordshire

-Reducing the Risk’s Independent Domestic Violence Advisor (IDVA) service works with everyone in Oxfordshire who is assessed as at high risk of significant harm and trauma through abuse.
+Reducing the Risk’s High Risk and Court Independent Domestic Violence Advisory (IDVA) service works with everyone in Oxfordshire who is assessed as at high risk of significant harm and trauma through abuse.
 The service is independent, inclusive, confidential and flexible to meet individual circumstances.
 The core team of three IDVAs and a service manager normally respond to referrals within a working day so that as soon as possible they can be alongside, reassure, put in place measures to ensure immediate safety, develop individual safety plans where possible, and act as advocate at the MARAC.

 For everyone who accepts ongoing support (~85%) their IDVA provides intense support for as long as needed to empower them to effect longer-term change through:

 - Ongoing safety planning for themselves and their children.

 - Affirmation and offering insight to help overcome trauma and, where helpful, referral to group or individual therapeutic support or mental health services.